 The compilation of monetary-environmental accounts builds in many countries upon statistics that are primarily collected for other purposes.

-Datasets 'env_ac_egss1' and 'env_ac_egss2' currently contain data compiled and reported by Member States, EFTA countries, candidate countries and the UK.
+Datasets 'env_ac_egss1' and 'env_ac_egss2' currently contain data compiled and reported by Member States, EFTA countries and candidate countries.
 Countries are free to decide on the data collection methods to compile EGSS accounts.
 The general options are: surveys, administrative sources, statistical estimations, and use of already existing statistics or some combination thereof.

 In addition to EGSS data reported by countries, Eurostat produces corresponding volume estimates, i.e., discounting changes in prices.
 The method used is described under point 18.5.